englishm/moq-transport/draft-ietf-moq-transport.md

 A value of 0x0 indicates the original publisher's Group Order SHOULD be used.
 Values larger than 0x2 are a protocol error.

-* PreviousGroups: The number of groups prior to LatestGroup as determined for the SUBSCRIBE to FETCH
+* Previous Group Count: The number of groups to FETCH prior to the StartGroup of the corresponding SUBSCRIBE

 * Parameters: The parameters are defined in {{version-specific-params}}.

-A publisher which receives a JOIN message should treat it as a FETCH with the following fields dynamically determined from the corresponding SUBSCRIBE:
+A publisher which receives a FETCH message with a FetchType of 0x1 should treat it as a FETCH with the following fields dynamically determined from the corresponding SUBSCRIBE:

 * Track Namespace: Same as in the corresponding SUBSCRIBE